 Sheltered by the Channel Islands, Santa Barbara offers a great opportunity to witness migrating grey whales, dolphins and sea lions 🐋

 The best time to see grey whales is from February through early April and if you visit in summer or early fall, you will have a fantastic opportunity to see humpback whales and blue whales.
 If you get lucky, you can even see orcas on occasion!

 There are a few companies in Santa Barbara that offer wildlife watching tours.
 Among them are Condor Express, Santa Barbara Sailing Center and Celebration Cruises.

 The Santa Barbara Certified Farmers Market is a non-profit that provides farmers with a space to sell their produce directly to the public.
 Although you can always find fresh produce in stores, buying it at the market is a better idea because your money will go straight to local farmers.

 Some of the specialty products that you can find here are olives, pistachios and berries.

 Downtown Santa Barbara Market takes place on Saturday from 8 a.m.- 1p.m. at 119 E. Cota Street.

 Old Town Santa Barbara takes place on Tuesday from 3 p.m.-7 p.m. at Lower State Street between Cota Street and Canon Perdido Street.

 28. Take a day trip to San Luis Obispo

 There are many cool day trips from Santa Barbara thanks to its location along California’s Central Coast.
-If you love adventure, jumping in your car and exploring nearby areas is one of the best things to do in Santa Barbara.
+If you love adventure, make sure include a day trip on your Santa Barbara itinerary.